gaehlerm/SoftwareEngineering/README.md

     return render("suggested_friends.html", display)
 ```

 After the refactoring suggested in the book, the code is already much more readable.
-But once again, the code should not be commented but refactored.
+But once again, the code should not be commented.
+It should be refactored.

 ```py
 def suggest_new_friends(user, email_password):